 • Supporting dentures or a bridge, and making them more stable and comfortable.

 This is the modern standard of care for a single tooth replacement, and can also be used as a base for a bridge, thus helping to fill a gap caused by multiple missing teeth.
 Anyone with a sound jawbone and healthy gums is a candidate for dental implants.
-Dental implants are the closest substitute possible in modern dentistry for natural healthy teeth.
+Dental implants are the closest substitute possible in modern dentistry for natural dental care & healthy teeth.

 What is involved in getting a dental implant?